 I sat 15 stories above Dallas on the floor of our hotel room preparing to meditate using Headspace.
 We had a corner room with wraparound windows draped floor to ceiling.
-A thick pillar went through our room near the windows.
-Despite having up to date decor and furnishings, the room made me nostalgic for the glamorous life I imagined I’d have when I was a kid in the ‘80s.
+A thick pillar went through our room near them.
+Despite having up-to-date decor and furnishings, the room made me nostalgic for the glamorous life I imagined I’d have when I was a kid in the ‘80s.

 Good Morning Starshine

 The sky was a sultry shade of purple at 6 a.m.
 Condensation angled up the window like a mountain.
 With the light, it looked like ice melting.
 Down to the right modest housing stood.
 To my left, headlights of traffic moving onto 77 and 635 scatters and refracted on the Campbell Centre Building.

 From our window, I saw a massive Half Price Books store, their flagship location.
 Book shopping in Dallas hadn’t occurred to me before seeing the store.
 A Google search later, I learned that Half Price Books was founded in Dallas in 1972 by what their site calls a “corporate dropout.”
 How could I not check out the place?

 The place is massive, well-organized, and filled with bibliophile temptations.
 On a guilty pleasure note, they had Kenny & Dolly’s Once Upon A Christmas record!
 It’s my favorite Christmas album of all time.
 I did not buy it, because I do not have a record player.